Leslie Hairston: Aldermanic career

 Hairston was elected in 1999, when she defeated an incumbent in her first race.
 She sits on five committees: Buildings; Rules and Ethics; Human Relations; Parks and Recreation; and Special Events and Cultural Affairs.
 Between January 2008 and July 2009, Hairston hired Chicago political consultant Delmarie Cobb to prepare newsletters and news releases and to publicize ward meetings for the alderman, and paid Cobb thousands of dollars from Hairston's campaign fund, as well as nearly $28,000 from a taxpayer-funded payroll account, available to aldermen with no scrutiny.

 Hairston was one of only five Chicago aldermen to oppose the privatization of Chicago parking meters.

-In October 2014, Hairston offered her Facebook followers prizes if they went and voted on November 4.
-"Vote–you're eligible no matter the candidate," the Facebook post read.
-"Then put their name and contact information on the back of their voter receipt….
-And stop by the Fifth Ward office and drop it off."
-An election attorney told Chicago Fox News that Hairston's post violated election law because it constituted "vote buying".
-According to the law a candidate cannot offer anything of value including money to entice someone to vote one way or the other or simply just to vote.
-Hairston soon took the post down.

 Hairston is a member of the Council's Progressive Reform Caucus.

 In the 2019 Chicago mayoral election, Hairston endorsed Toni Preckwinkle, declaring her support for her in advance of the first round of the election upon Preckwinkle's entrance into the mayoral race.

 On August 26, 2022, Hairston announced that she would not run for re-election in the 2023 election, retiring at the end of her term.